Fuel tax: Poland

-Other fuel (like avia gasoline, jet fuel, heavy oils, natural gas and autogas) prices has no excise tax.

-Value Added Tax — 18% on fuel and taxes.

-Full tax rate is near 55% of motor fuel prices (ministry of industry and energy facts 2006).

 Sweden

 The fuel tax in Sweden comprises a carbon tax and an energy tax.
 The total tax (including value added tax) is, from July 1, 2018, per liter petrol and per liter diesel.

 United Kingdom

-From 23 March 2022 the UK duty rate for the road fuels unleaded petrol, diesel, biodiesel and bioethanol is 0.5295 £/l.
+From 23 March 2022, the UK duty rate for the road fuels unleaded petrol, diesel, biodiesel and bioethanol is 0.5295 £/l.
 Value Added Tax at 20% is also charged on the price of the fuel and on the duty.
 An additional vehicle excise duty, depending on a vehicle's theoretical production per kilometre, which is applied regardless of the amount of fuel actually consumed, is also levied.
 Diesel for use by farmers and construction vehicles is coloured red (red diesel) and has a much reduced tax, currently 0.1133 £/l.
 Jet fuel used for international aviation attracts no duty, and no VAT.

 North America

 Canada

 Fuel taxes in Canada can vary greatly between locales.
 On average, about one-third of the total price of gas at the pump is tax.
 Excise taxes on gasoline and diesel are collected both federal and provincial governments, as well as by some select municipalities (Montreal, Vancouver, and Victoria); with combined excise taxes varying from 16.2 ¢/L (73.6 ¢/imperial gal)) in the Yukon to 30.5 ¢/L ($1.386/imperial gal) in Vancouver.
 As well, the federal government and some provincial governments (Newfoundland and Labrador, Nova Scotia, and Quebec) collect sales tax (GST and PST) on top of the retail price and the excise taxes.